jakguru/hazteam-sop/readme.md

 kick and/or ban as an administrator deems necessary.

 ## Clan Matches and/or Challenges:
-*  Any requests for a clan match, tournament or challenge are required to be forwarded to Nymesis or AJZ.
+*  Any requests for a clan match, tournament or challenge are required to be forwarded to Nymesis or Worthy0ne.
 In their absence, the request should be redirected to a Council member.

 ## Advancement In Rank - Beyond The Enlisted Ranks: